Sinners (dir. Ryan Coogler)

 Lol this movie whips ass

-Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Saturday, 26 April 2025 01:52 (one week ago)
+Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Saturday, 26 April 2025 01:52 (three months ago)

 seeing this tomorrow morning - i am excite!